indigo423/blog.no42.org/content/article/opennms-notify-signal/index.md

 noSummary: false
 ---

-For some reasons I would like have notifications from my OpenNMS not via Mail, I want it in a separate channel on my smartphone and I don't want to pay for SMS.
+In some cases it is nice to have notifications from OpenNMS in a separate channel on a smartphone and you don't want to pay for SMS.
-I'm a [Signal](https://signal.org) user and found [signal-cli](https://github.com/AsamK/signal-cli/releases) which runs also on my CentOS 7.
-Here is what is needed to use the signal-cli binary as a binary Notification Command in your OpenNMS instance.
+Here is a tutorial where I use [Signal](https://signal.org) using the [signal-cli](https://github.com/AsamK/signal-cli/releases).

-This How-To will describe how to download the latest signal-cli tool, link it to your existing Signal account and how to configure OpenNMS to use it as a notification target.
+This Howto will describe how to download the latest signal-cli tool, link it to your existing Signal account and how to configure OpenNMS to use it as a notification target.
-You should have already an OpenNMS Horizon or Meridian running and you need to have a Signal account with the Signal app installed and configured on your smartphone.
+You should have already an OpenNMS Horizon or Meridian running and you need a Signal account with the Signal app installed and configured on your smartphone.

 #### Configuration